 Manea Beach Villas

 Manea is the Cook Island word for beautiful, so it comes as no coincidence that this place has used the word in its title – and rightly so!
-Located on the edge of Muri Lagoon, Manea Beach Villas provides a boutique experience, offering just seven villas.
+Located in Rarotonga on the edge of Muri Lagoon, Manea Beach Villas provides a boutique experience, offering just seven villas.

 If you’re travelling in numbers, go for the Mangawai Garden Villa which can accommodate up to six people.
 The three bedrooms offer split king-sized beds, while the fully-equipped kitchen and barbecue mean you can cook up a storm come evening.